The Math Hurdle is Psychological and Circumstantial

-Therefore, it is extremely important to notice the signs of math anxiety as soon as possible and head the problem off before it becomes a serious issue.
+It is extremely important, therefore, to notice the signs of math anxiety as soon as possible and address the problem before it becomes a serious issue.
 Here are some indicators:

 - Their grades begin to slip.
 This is usually the first sign of a problem.
-It could result from a semester with a teacher that doesn’t fit the student’s learning style, or a change in school environment.
+It could result from a semester with a teacher that doesn’t fit the student’s learning style or a change in the school environment.

 - They say, “I hate math” or, “I’m bad at math.”
 This is the most obvious and is probably preceded by a record of low test scores and bad report card grades.